msxnet > Technical Info > Konami SCC Sound Chip

 The memory area from 8000h to 97FFh is a part of the ROM as you would expect it to be.

-How do you in which slot the SCC is?
+How do you know in which slot the SCC is?
 One way is to search the slots for cartridge with the 'AB' code that can be removed by writing a value other than 0 to the bank select register.
 However, in some cartridges the ROM is disabled; you won't find the 'AB' code.
-A better why is to search for a slot that contains ROM, and contains RAM at 9800h - 987Fh after writing 3Fh to 9000h.
+A better way is to search for a slot that contains ROM, and contains RAM at 9800h - 987Fh after writing 3Fh to 9000h.
 This will also work on the SCC+.

 pinouts.txt - local file